jwrona/turris-nightlight/README.md

 The start and end points of the mentioned time periods vary, based on factors such as season, latitude, longitude, and time zone.
 Turris-nightlight uses a web API (http://api.sunrise-sunset.org/) to obtain these time points.
 If geographic coordinates are not supplied as command-line arguments, the coordinates are obtained by an IP geolocation service.
-A query to a web IP geolocation API (http://ip-api.com/line) is be performed, which uses your current IP address (as seen by the API).
+A query to a web IP geolocation API (http://ip-api.com/line) will be performed, which will use your current IP address (as seen by the API).

 ## Usage
 ```Shell